kbedford/Junos-Inter-AS-Option-C-Option-B-on-the-Same-PE/README.md

 ---

-# Junos Inter-AS Option C + Option B on the Same PE

 This lab validates a **hybrid Inter-AS design** where a single Junos PE terminates **Option C (BGP Labeled-Unicast)** on one side and **Option B (VPNv4)** on the other.
 The goal is to support **Carrier-of-Carrier VPNs** one carrier transporting another carrier’s L3VPN routes across multiple AS domains **with scale, flexibility, and operational clarity**.

 **Device Under Test (DUT):** `vMX2 (AS65002)`